Authentication

 Authentication and API keys

-Understand session tokens, API keys, validation flows, and how credentials behave across the API, CLI, SDKs, and MCP.
+Understand session tokens, API keys, validation flows, and how credentials behave across the API, SDKs, and MCP.

 Credential types

 TSFM.ai supports two main credential shapes: short-lived session tokens for interactive account flows and longer-lived API keys for service-to-service work.
 Both travel in Bearer format, but they serve different operational needs.
-New accounts start with 500 free API credits before billing is required for programmatic inference.
+New accounts start with 80000 free API credits before billing is required for programmatic inference.

 Auth reference